gbif/hp-legume/beanbag/aboutBB.md

 The aim of the annual newsletter has been to keep legume researchers informed and updated about new publications, events and projects on the family Leguminosae.

-Electronic mailing through the BB Google Group and the BB WordPress makes communication and distribution of the Bean Bag more efficient and economic.

 ## Editors: